Code-Institute-Submissions/ci-milestone2/docs/TESTING.md

 - Safari - did not have access to a mac to test with myself, asked some fellow students to test it and they said it worked aside from the first sound of the first game not playing
 - Edge - works fine
 - Opera - works fine

+# Automated testing

+I had intended to use Jasmine for automated testing originally but due to the nature of the application I did not believe the use of automated tests was suitable, as there isn't much room to benefit from using them.
+Instead a manual test driven approach was taken instead.